 Matsunaga Mental Health Clinic in Takeo

 Both of these hospitals require reservations.
+The websites are in Japanese only, but don’t be discouraged!
 If you need help making a reservation or need an interpreter if meeting with a non-English speaking doctor or counselor, please contact SPIRA (email@example.com) for assistance.
 (They offer this help for free!)

 AJET Peer Support Group